jgerchen/polyploid_popgen/depth_mask/README.md

 **-m, --min_depth**

-Minimum depth below which a site is not considered for calculation od mean depth and Stderror
+Minimum depth below which a site is not considered for calculation of mean depth and Stderror

 **-l, --locinumber**